wfsyre/Lit-Project/Text/README.txt

 	Navigating Veratas: To access a file or folder, type the file or folder's name in to the consol and press enter to procede.
+To backtrack to a previous folder, type "back" and press enter.

 	Bypassing Encryption: To access Encrypted items type the items name and press enter.
 Text will